yugasun/site/README.md

 For example the branch `updateDocsSetup` published to `https://updatedocssetup--serverless.netlify.com`

+Successful deploys are published to the [notifications slack channel](https://serverlessteam.slack.com/archives/notifications)

 Note: The `master` branch is the live site. **Never push directly to the master branch!**

 **3. Review your live site changes**